Date: 19 October 2014

 Fantastic Prizes up for grabs!

 Each year we have been fortunate enough to offer some fantastic lucky draw prizes for Birding Day participants.
 These prizes have been graciously sponsored by Mt Barney Lodge (in the Scenic Rim), Currumbin Wildlife Sanctuary on the Gold Coast, Biodiversity Assessment and Management Consultants, Griffith University, Australia Zoo, Birds Australia South Queensland, and BrisBOCA.
 Thanks very much to all our sponsors for your continued support of our cockatoo conservation initiatives!
 Please have a look at their sites below.
-Winners from the 2012 survey were recently drawn at a Conservancy meeting in February 2013 and they have been notified.

 WORKSHOPS: A number of workshops are held in various regional areas to provide volunteers with information about the birding day.
 This includes background about the survey, how to identify, sex and age the birds, as well as information about the actual survey protocols and the completion of data sheets.
 If you have registered your interest please try and attend one of the workshops being organised in your region.
 Your regional coordinator should be able to let you know about these further details.